hackclub/hackclub/workshops/hello_bot/README.md

 # Setting Up Repl.it

 Create a new Node.js Repl on [Repl.it](https://repl.it/).
-If you follow the next step exactly, when you click run you Repl will automatically download and install `discord.js` as a dependancy. `discord.js` has several optional dependancies that can be used to speed it up.
+If you follow the next step exactly, when you click run you Repl will automatically download and install `discord.js` as a dependency. `discord.js` has several optional dependencies that can be used to speed it up.
 NPM does not install any of these automatically.
 The list of optional dependencies and how to install them will be included at the bottom of this workshop.

 # Discord.js Basics